rcicd/dt-duckiebot-interface/README.md

-# This repo is the driver pack designed for duckiebot hardware, it supports Jetson Nano version, as well as the RaspberryPI version.
+# This repo contains ros package of the driver pack designed for duckiebot hardware, it supports Jetson Nano version, as well as the RaspberryPI version.
 ## All Python dependencies are mentioned in dependencies-py3.txt (non-duckietown packages only) and dependencies-py3.dt.txt (duckietown packages only)
-### All necessary libraries are in the packages directory

 1. Jetson.GPIO==2.0.20                    -- GPIO management library for Jetson Nano
 2. RPi.GPIO==0.7.1                        -- GPIO management library for RaspberryPI